PySpice-org/PySpice/README.rst

 Installation from Source
 ------------------------

-The PySpice source code is hosted at `github <http://github.com/FabriceSalvaire/PySpice>`_.
+The PySpice source code is hosted at |PySpice@github|

 To clone the Git repository, run this command in a terminal: